pacific-hake/hake-assessment/README.md

 model.partest$like.info              - Likelihood values for all posteriors
 ```

+__Quick look at model output__

+Within the model's folder, use the R commands:

+	require(r4ss)
+	SS_plots(SS_output("./"))

+This creates figures and an HTML page with tabs for sets of figures.
+This is useful for quickly looking at results, especially when MCMCs have not yet been run and so the assessment document will not build yet.

 ---

 ## **Everything from here on is from the 2016 assessment period (Nov 2015 - Mar 2016)**